-The application was also referred to the Inner West Local Area Command of the New South Wales Police Service who advised that they raised no objection to the proposal and have received no reports of adverse impacts related to the extending trading of the venue.
+The application was also referred to the Inner West Local Area Command of the New South Wales Police Service, who have no objections to the proposal.

-Council adopted a merit based approach for the assessment of applications in relation to extended trading hours of hotels on 6 September 2005.
-Council endorsed that merit based approach, including the use of management plans and limited consents as the preferred approach for dealing with applications for extended trading hours for licensed premises.
+Former Marrickville Council adopted a merit-based approach for the assessment of applications in relation to extended trading hours of hotels on 6 September 2005.
+Council endorsed that merit-based approach, including the use of management plans and limited consents, as the preferred approach for dealing with applications for extended trading hours for licensed premises.
 Whilst the subject premises is not a Hotel, a similar approach has been taken for restaurant/cafes which seek extended trading hours that are in close proximity to residential properties.